nuvla/documentation/docs/nuvlabox/nuvlabox-engine/v2/installation/install-with-compose-files.md

   This is valid for any NuvlaBox Engine component

-- **Upgrade/Downgrade the entire NuvlaBox Engine installation**: let's say we want to upgrade our existing NuvlaBox Engine installation to the latest release in [GitHub](https://github.com/nuvlabox/deployment/releases).
+- **Upgrade/Downgrade the entire NuvlaBox Engine installation**: let's say we want to upgrade your existing NuvlaBox Engine installation to the latest release in [GitHub](https://github.com/nuvlabox/deployment/releases).
 Then:
     1. halt the NuvlaBox, as explained [above](#halt-the-nuvlabox)
     2. backup the Compose files from the project folder you are in into a different folder (just in case you need to rollback)
     3. download the Compose files from the [target release in GitHub](https://github.com/nuvlabox/deployment/releases)